 Calendar doesn’t appear after subscribing

-- Browser cache issue: Try refreshing the page (Ctrl+R or Cmd+R) or clearing your browser cache
+- Browser cache — try refreshing the page or clearing cache

-Problem: In Outlook desktop, the subscribed calendar shows “Error” and no events appear.
+Problem: The subscribed calendar shows an error and no events appear.

-- Right-click the calendar and select “Refresh” to manually retry the subscription
+- Right-click the calendar and select Refresh to manually retry

 - Delete and re-add the subscription with a fresh URL copy

-- Check your URL: Make sure it’s valid and the source calendar is still being shared
+- Verify the URL is valid and the source calendar is still shared

-- Update Outlook: Make sure you have the latest version of Outlook installed (go to File > Office Account > Update Options)
+- Update Outlook (File > Office Account > Update Options)

 Mobile doesn’t show subscribed calendar

-Solution: Subscribed calendars sometimes sync to mobile with a delay.
-Wait 5–10 minutes, then:
+Subscribed calendars sync to mobile with a delay.
+Wait a few minutes, then:

 - Close the Outlook app completely

-If it still doesn’t appear, the mobile app may not support ICS subscriptions (this varies by app).
-Use Hetk instead for better mobile support.
+If it still doesn’t appear, the mobile app may not support ICS subscriptions.

 Frequently asked questions